 Get involved through clubs, classes, internships, and competitions:

-Corporate Social Responsibility Internships
+Corporate Social Responsibility (on-campus internships)

 The BYU Political Affairs Society’s purpose is to increase the capacity of BYU students, faculty, alumni, and friends of the university to positively influence and participate in domestic and international affairs.